Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Flight Experiment Design

 The specific launch site on the lakebed, launch date, and launch time relied heavily on wind forecasts and anticipated balloon trajectories.
 NOAA GFS 0.25 degree wind forecast data \cite{gfs} was used to estimate wind as a function of altitude and to simulate the trajectory of the aerobot for a nominal FLOATS altitude profile (see Section \ref{sec:floats}).
 As the GFS atmosphere has resolution of only 0.25 degrees in latitude and longitude, predictions do not necessarily take into account local topographical variations.
 The trajectory predictions were accordingly only treated as rough indicators of the general direction and distance that the aerobot would cover during its flight.
 The flight relied on the poppet to terminate the flight early in case of the trajectory heading towards undesired territory.
 While the safe zone on the lakebed was initially defined using Google Earth, a further refinement was performed by a scouting team driving along the periphery of the lakebed on the day before first launch.

 The other aspect of wind forecast relevant to mission planning is surface winds.
 Inflating, trimming the buoyancy of the balloon, and recovering the aerobot during high winds is challenging and potentially damaging for the balloon envelopes.
 On most days of the campaign, the winds were lowest around sunrise.
-Our goal was to launch with surface winds below 5 mph and recover with surface winds below 8 mph based on expertise at Aerostar.
-However, a sunrise launch also has significant undesirable thermal implications on the balloon - creating the largest helium and atmospheric temperature variations between launch and `cruise' phases of the flight under solar heating.
+Our goal was to launch with surface winds below 2 m/s and recover with surface winds below 3.5 m/s based on expertise at Aerostar.
+However, a morning launch also has significant undesirable thermal implications on the balloon - creating the largest helium and atmospheric temperature variations between launch and `cruise' phases of the flight under solar heating.
 This translates to a risk of flying to higher-than-desired altitudes or ground recontacts.
-Keeping these factors in mind, we selected a launch time close to sunrise for both the launches but kept the target free-lift to under 500~g, as ground recontact could be mitigated by the recovery teams.
+Keeping these factors in mind, we selected a launch time close to sunrise for both the launches but kept the target free-lift (buoyancy above neutral) to under 500~g, as ground recontact could be mitigated by the recovery teams.

+Fourteen T-bottles of helium (8.5m\textsuperscript{3} per bottle) were brought to Nevada for the two flights, with the expectation of six bottles per flight (and one tank of margin) to meet target the desired lift condition.
+All equipment was brought to and from the lakebed each morning from accommodations in Gerlach in a array of sport utility vehicles, a towed groundstation trailer, and a recreation vehicle for crew breaks.